-According to the 2021 State of DesignOps report, more companies are investing in DesignOps, but 70% of these teams are DesignOps teams of one.
+According to the 2021 State of DesignOps report, more companies are investing in DesignOps, and nearly ~30% of these teams are DesignOps teams of one.

 This is a problem since what’s being asked of DesignOps has evolved and grown in complexity.
 Just a few years ago, the standard DesignOps job post would read as if it were all about design production or delivery speed.

 Now, there’s a wide range of DesignOps needs.

 This is why it’s so critical for DesignOps teams to learn how to scale.